Click Here to Open Table II

 Group 24

-This group contains three participants of apparently different lineages.
-However, at 25 markers, two carry exactly the same haplotype suggesting that those two are closely related.
+This group contains two participants from apparently different lineages.
+However, at 25 markers, they carry exactly the same haplotype suggesting that they are closely related.
 They do differ at two markers in the 26-37 marker panel.
 Still, the relationship appears sufficiently close to warrant further cooperative study between these two lineages.

 The Remaining Groups

-Twenty one groups have only one member so far, making comparisons within the groups impossible.
-What is clear from the tests is that they are not related to each other or to any of the other men tested.
-No doubt other men will fall into these groups; they just haven't been found.
+Twenty six groups have only one member so far making comparisons within the groups impossible.
+What is clear from the tests is that they are not related to each other nor to any of the other men tested.
+As time goes by, new participants may fall into these groups.

 The Interesting Case of Lineage 2

 As with the case of Group 02 discussed above, the men in Groups 08 and 11 are still considered culturally as part of L-2.
-The test results suggest that their Y-chromosomes came from a male outside the genetic L-2 lineage.
+But, the test results suggest that their Y-chromosomes came from a male outside the genetic L-2 lineage.

 What About Markers 26 - 37?

-One hundred and eighteen of the 160 men tested have upgraded to 37 markers.
+One hundred and forty two of the 184 men tested have upgraded to 37 markers.
 The extra data were not included in the above discussion because the results are new to the project and interpretation is unfamiliar.
 Actually these tests are rather new to the lab as well.

 The values at two of the markers, CDYa/b (Markers 34 and 35) appear to be special cases.
 In Group 01, it is unclear what Adam's allele is at CDYa.
 In spite of these problems some interesting conclusions can be reached.
-Twenty Two of the 24 men who carried Adam's haplotype at 25 markers have upgraded to 37 markers.
-The extra data showed a division based on DYS-456 (Marker 30).
-The values at CDYa tend to reinforce the division, however this is subject to a reinterpretation.
+Twenty five of the 27 men who carry Adam's haplotype at 25 markers have upgraded to 37 markers.
+The extra data shows a division based on DYS-456 (Marker 30).
+The values at CDYa tend to reinforce the division, however this is subject to a reinterpretation and further analysis.

 More data and more experience with the extra 12 markers should help with the interpretation.